Academic dress: Pontifical universities

 Academic dress for pontifical universities tends to vary by the host country.
 Traditionally, for doctors of a pontifical university or faculty "the principal mark of a Doctor's dignity is the four horned biretta."
-Under the old Code of Canon Law, in commencement ceremonies and other academic settings, doctors from pontifical faculties and universities had a canonical right to wear the doctoral biretta, as stated in can.
-1378, and explained in commentary 262 of the Commentarium Codicis Iuris Canonici as follows:
+Under the old Code of Canon Law, in commencement ceremonies and other academic settings, doctors from pontifical faculties and universities had a canonical right to wear the doctoral biretta.
 There is no equivalent canon in the current Code of Canon Law promulgated in 1983, but the tradition remains.

 The Sartoria Gammerelli as of August 2013 offers, in line with the updated stipulations of the Pontifical Gregorian University, birettas lined with the following assorted piping and tufts depending on which faculty one is graduated from: Green for Canon Law, Red for Sacred Theology, Blue for Philosophy, and Orange for Social Sciences.
 Three-horned birettas are to be used by Licentiates, four-horned for Doctors.

 Academic dress for the Pontifical University of Saint Thomas Aquinas, Angelicum graduates consists of a black toga or academic gown with trim to follow the color of the faculty, and an academic ring.
 For the doctoral degree a four corned biretta is to be worn, and for the Licentiate degree a three corned biretta is to be worn.
 See: Academic regalia of the Pontifical University of St. Thomas Aquinas.
 The 'traditional' biretta at the Pontifical University of Saint Thomas Aquinas, Angelicum, is white, to correspond to the white Dominican habit.
 Also, the academic senate of the Angelicum in its May 2011 meeting indicated that the black biretta may be used with trim and pom in the color of the particular faculty.

 A three-peaked black biretta with appropriately colored piping may be similarly used by those receiving the licentiate degree (S.T.L., Ph.L.).